shengxio/data_structure/README.md

-# data_structure
+# leet code practicing codes
-A quick data structure repo with its implementation through python
+This repo contains some leet code challenges in python.